Carnation Ambulatory Monitor (CAM)

 - Smaller end into the green portion first!

-- ENSURE you see a flashing green LED light (10 seconds).
+- ENSURE you see a flashing green light (3-5 times, approximately 2-3 seconds).

 NOTE: Plastic backing is still attached.

 Ensure this is done in a quiet room and your ear is close to the unit when snapped in.

 Step 4) Attach the CAM